Prosciutto Gruyere Pinwheels

 - 1 14 ounce sheet all butter frozen puff pastry, thawed

 - Preheat oven to 400º.
 Line two baking sheets with parchment and set them aside.

 - Beat egg and water together in a small bowl.
 Set aside.

 - Slice at scant ½-inch intervals and place rounds on baking sheets.
 Brush with egg wash.

 - If the dough has become warm, pop in the refrigerator to chill for a bit.

 - Bake for 15 minutes or till golden brown.
-Remove to wire racks and cool 10 minutes before serving.
+Remove to wire racks and cool for 10 minutes before serving.